A topic from the subject of Chemical Kinetics in Chemistry.

 Main Concepts:

-• Transition State: The highest-energy point along the reaction pathway, representing the point of no return where reactants transform into products.
+• Transition State (or Activated Complex): The highest-energy point along the reaction pathway, representing the point of no return where reactants transform into products.
+It is a fleeting species and not an intermediate.

-• Reaction Pathway: The sequence of elementary steps through which reactants are converted into products.
+• Reaction Pathway/Coordinate Diagram: The sequence of elementary steps through which reactants are converted into products, often visualized with an energy diagram showing the energy changes at each step.

-• Rate-Determining Step: The slowest elementary step in a reaction, which determines the overall rate of the reaction.
+• Rate-Determining Step (RDS): The slowest elementary step in a reaction, which determines the overall rate of the reaction.

 Examples:

-• SN2 reaction: A nucleophilic substitution reaction where a nucleophile attacks the back side of an electrophile, resulting in inversion of configuration.
+• SN2 reaction: A bimolecular nucleophilic substitution reaction where a nucleophile attacks the back side of an electrophile, resulting in inversion of configuration.
+This occurs in a single step.

-• E2 elimination: A bimolecular elimination reaction where a base abstracts a hydrogen from one carbon and an electrophile attacks another carbon, resulting in formation of an alkene.
+• E2 elimination: A bimolecular elimination reaction where a base abstracts a hydrogen from one carbon and a leaving group departs from an adjacent carbon simultaneously, resulting in the formation of an alkene.
+This also occurs in a single step.

 Experiment: Investigating the SN2 Mechanism of Nucleophilic Substitution